GoogleChrome/lighthouse-ci/docs/troubleshooting.md

 - [`--collect.puppeteerScript`](./cli.md#using-puppeteer-scripts)
 - [Configure Custom Headers](./configuration.md#page-behind-authentication)
 - [Other Lighthouse Auth Methods](https://github.com/GoogleChrome/lighthouse/blob/v5.6.0/docs/authenticated-pages.md)

+## Lighthouse is failing to run.
+How do I fix it?

+Checkout the [issues in Lighthouse](https://github.com/GoogleChrome/lighthouse/issues) to see if someone else has run into the same problem before (Hint: _closed_ issues often have solutions that you might find useful too!).
+Here are some of the most common problems we see...

+- **Missing Chrome**: You don't have Chrome available on your machine.
+Follow the examples in the [getting started guide](./getting-started.md#collect-lighthouse-results) to add Chrome to your CI provider.
+Follow the Jenkins setup section if you're running in a custom environment.
+- **Protocol Error: X.Y wasn't found**: Your version of Chrome is incompatible with the Lighthouse version, latest Lighthouse CI supports stable Chrome.
+- **No usable sandbox**: Your OS wasn't configured to support Chrome process sandboxing, try [creating a Chrome usergroup](https://github.com/GoogleChromeLabs/lighthousebot/blob/a4bfc0857741c1cd6bde9ded967971fd27254ed6/builder/Dockerfile#L35-L40) or running with `--collect.settings.chromeFlags="--no-sandbox"`.

 ## The GitHub App/LHCI server upload isn't working on PRs from external contributors.